sambanova/ai-starter-kit/workshops/ai_engineer_2024/ekr_rag/README.md

 To increase inference speed, you can use SambaStudio E5 embedding model endpoint instead of using the default (CPU) Hugging Face embeddings, Follow [this guide](https://docs.sambanova.ai/sambastudio/latest/e5-large.html#_deploy_an_e5_large_v2_endpoint) to deploy your SambaStudio embedding model

-NOTE: Be sure to set batch size model parameter to 32.
+NOTE: Be sure to set batch size model parameter to 32 if using a non-coe endpoint

 1. Update API information for the SambaNova embedding endpoint in the **`ai-starter-kit/.env`** file in the root repo directory.
 For example: